k21971/EvilHack/doc/evilhack-changelog.md

 - Hallucinatory armor/weapon descriptions
 - Add a few more hallucinatory armor/weapon descriptions
 - Auto-identify thrown potion of hallucination if hit with one
+- Manually set timeout when using #wizintrinsic command